h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 # Defining and configuring ALPN

-This document defines two ALPN protocol names which can be used to negotiate the use (or not) of this specification:
+This document defines a new ALPN protocol name which can be used to negotiate the use (or not) of this specification:

-> "radius/1.0"
->
->> Traditional RADIUS/TLS or RADIUS/DTLS.

 > "radius/1.1"
 >
 >> The protocol defined by specification.

-Where ALPN is not configured or is not received in a TLS connection, systems supporting ALPN MUST behave as if the ALPN name "radius/1.0" is being used.
+Where ALPN is not configured or is not received in a TLS connection, systems supporting ALPN MUST not use RADIUSv11.

-Where ALPN is configured, we have the following choices:

-> use "radius/1.0" only.
->
->> There is no need in this case to use ALPN, but this configuration is included for completeness

-> use "radius/1.1" only
->
->> ALPN is required.

-> negotiate either "radius/1.0" or "radius/1.1"
->
->> If one end signals support for both "radius/1.0" and "radius/1.1", and the other end either does not use ALPN, then the system using ALPN MUST behave as if the other end has used the ALPN name "radius/1.0".
->>
->> If one end signals support for both "radius/1.0" and "radius/1.1", and the other end either end signals support only for one ALPN protocol, then the mutually compatible ALPN protocol MUST be used.
->>
->> Where both ends signal support for "radius/1.1", that extension MUST be used.
-There is no reason to negotiate a feature and then not use it.
+Where ALPN is configured, the client signals support by sending the ALPN string "radius/1.1".
+The server can accept this proposal and reply with the ALPN string "radius/1.1", or reject this proposal, and not reply with any ALPN string.

 Implementations MUST signal ALPN "radius/1.1" in order for it to be used in a connection.
 Implementations MUST NOT have an administrative flag which makes a connection use "radius/1.1" without signalling that protocol via ALPN.

 ### Configuration of ALPN

 Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "RADIUS-1.1" here.
 The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
 This flag controls how the implementations signal use of this protocol via ALPN.

+Once a system has been configured to support ALPN, it is negotiated on a per-connection basis as per {{RFC7301}}.
+The definition of the "radius/1.1" transport profile is given below in the next section.

 Configuration Flag Name